 Click on it to start Linux Bash Shell.
 It will ask you to accept terms and conditions.
 Press ‘y’ on your keyboard to accept the terms and conditions.
-Or you can open the PowerShell/command prompt and run “Bash” and follow the simple prompts to accept Canonical’s license and kick-off the download of the Ubuntu image.
-It will start download from the Microsoft store. wait until complete download.
+Or you can open the PowerShell/command prompt and run “Bash” and follow the simple prompts to accept Canonical’s license and kick off the download of the Ubuntu image.
+It will start download from the Microsoft store. wait until the complete download.

-After the download has been completed, it will take some time to extract and install then you will see a message installation successful. enter a Unix use name and then set a password as shown picture below.
+After the download has been completed, it will take some time to extract and install then you will see a message installation is successful. enter a Unix use name and then set a password as shown picture below.

 you’ll be able to start “Bash on Ubuntu on Windows” from the Start menu: